Sold everywhere:

 What are BISF houses?

-The easiest way to identify a BISF house is in its render that surrounds the expanded mesh system on the ground floor.
-The first floor in most cases is surrounded by a metal cladding.
-Simple in appearance, they do not impose like some garish building might.
+This surrounds the expanded mesh system on the ground floor.
+The first floor is usually surrounded by metal cladding.

 Is a BISF house safe?

-Can you get a BISF house mortgage?
+How to get a mortgage on a BISF house

-Can I carry out a BISF house extension?
+Can I carry out BISF house amendments?

 BISF house cladding